ecamp/ecamp-site/src/data/pages/tos.en.md

 By using this application, you confirm that you have the necessary (copyright) rights to all content which you enter on the application.
 In particular, you may not submit any content that infringes any registered trademarks or patents.

 #### Intellectual property
-By using this app, you agree to release all content you create or submit (minus the personal information in your profile) under a <a href="https://creativecommons.org/share-your-work/public-domain/cc0/" target="_blank">CC0 &ldquo;No rights reserved&rdquo;</a> license.
+By using this app, you agree to release all content you create or submit (minus the personal information in your profile) under a [CC0 &ldquo;No rights reserved&rdquo;](ttps://creativecommons.org/share-your-work/public-domain/cc0/){target=_blank} license.
 This allows anyone who collaborates with you in camps to freely reuse, copy, adapt and publish your content without citing a source.
 The reason for this is the common practice of reusing old camp program in new camps in an adapted form.
-This license does not release your content from any rights that others may have in your content, including but not limited to <a href="https://de.wikipedia.org/wiki/Pers%C3%B6nlichkeitsrecht_(Switzerland)" target="_blank">personal rights</a>.
+This license does not release your content from any rights that others may have in your content, including but not limited to [Persönlichkeitsrechte](https://de.wikipedia.org/wiki/Pers%C3%B6nlichkeitsrecht_(Schweiz)){target=_blank}.
 You are therefore still responsible for ensuring that your content does not offend anyone and that the [Code of Conduct](/en/code-of-conduct) is adhered to.

 #### Correction or deletion procedure
 Any person may request the correction or hiding of content that does not comply with these Terms of Use.
 The content in question can be reported via the [contact form](/en/contact).
 The _eCamp Core Team_ or its authorized content owners will process the request and reserve the right to conduct any necessary review or clarification prior to correcting or hiding any content.